MoiVaaSullekki/react-app/README.md

 - deleting a task
 - moving it in priority
 - the starting point of aesthetics (yay!)
-- somewhat functional backend done with axios --> currently breaks priority movement of tasks, so in progress?
+- server done with axios
 - "finished tasks"

 What is on the list?